dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/activities.md

 | Database maintenance           | Arbejdstid                     | Arbejdstid                     |

 > [!NOTE]
-> Please note that activities must be selected for the project (even though no hours are logged on it), otherwise it will not be available.
+> Please note that activities must also be added for the project (even though no hours are logged on it), otherwise it will not be available.